dzflack/duo-device-health/README.md

 Bypass client-side checks for [Duo Device Health Application](https://duo.com/docs/device-health).
 Tested on macOS only.

+**WARNING**: Multiple failed attempts will lock out you account.
+If you fail to auth with 2 consecutive attempts, wait for awhile before you try again.
+Alternatively reset your failed auth attempts by using another device (i.e. a phone) to successfully auth, and then try again.

+**WARNING**: Testing and working on MacOS with Firefox only.

 ### How To

 * First make sure actual Duo Device Health app is not running